Ballasting and deballasting is very essential in ships. It is an operation keenly supervised by ship officers to maintain the vessel’s stability.

 The ejector creates a vacuum on the pipeline thereby “sucking” the remaining water in the tank.

-You can visibly tell when the ship is stripping her ballast tanks.
-If you see water coming out from her anchor wash and another on her seaside, she is probably on her final stage of de-ballasting operation.
+If you see water coming out from her anchor wash and another on her seaside, she is probably in her final stage of de-ballasting operation.

-Who is In-Charge?
+Who is in charge?

 But due to the rules on working hours, the Chief Mate can not do this on his own.
 Therefore, he delegates this activity to the Officers-on-Watch (OOW).
-The OOW follows what’s written in the cargo plan.
-Remember that the cargo plan also includes the ballasting and deballasting plan.

 The C/O then supervises the whole operation until completed.